Illinois Home Purchase Down Payment Requirements

 - Conventional Loans 3% for owner-occupied and second homes and 2% for investment properties

 - Non-QM Loans allow up to 6% in sellers concessions

 The seller’s concession can only be used to cover closing costs and not the down payment.
-Closing costs consists of third party charges.
-Example of closing costs are the following:
+Closing costs consist of third-party charges.
+Examples of closing costs are the following:

 - Title charges

 - Transfer stamps

 - Origination fees

 - Other third-party fees charged in order to close the loan

 Gift Funds For Down Payment On Illinois Home Purchase